PadoSensei/bjj_svelte_progress/README.md

 ## Research topics

+- Sveltekit video
-- Figma (how can we turn a picture into a fill in the blanks html template)
+- Figma (how can we turn a picture into a fill in the blanks html template) wireframes
 - midjourney - create some layouts for figma to work with
 - firebase user auth etc
 - project mgmt { - UI - Auth backend - App logic - Routing / Deployment / C/I
   }
 - css {
-  scrimba - work the programme
+  scrimba - work the programme, css, that ai app app ideas {
-  app ideas
+  wrap something basic around a chatgpt request
+  }
   }

 ## Structure